 However, family support is very important for people suffering from PTSD.
 Providing encouragement and understanding really helps patients gradually recover from trauma.
 Being supportive and patient throughout a friend or a family member's struggle with PTSD can really impact their lives in a positive way.

 Be sure to check out theAsianparent Community for more insightful stories, questions, and answers from parents and experts alike.
 If you have any insights, questions or comments regarding the topic, please share them in our Comment box below.
-Like us on Facebook and follow us on Google+ to stay up-to-date on the latest from sg.theAsianparent.com !!
+Like us on Facebook and Telegram to stay up-to-date on the latest from sg.theAsianparent.com !!